Jingyu6/hamburger/README.md

 ![](https://img.shields.io/badge/PRs-welcome-brightgreen) ![](https://img.shields.io/github/stars/Jingyu6/hamburger?style=social)

 ## Introduction
 HAMburger is a hierachically auto-regressive model that can output multiple tokens per forward.
 Our approach reduces the growth of KV cache _computation_ from linear to sub-linear w.r.t. the generation length and achieves a TPS speedup proportionally.
-On both standard tasks and long-context tasks, HAMburger achieves up to 2x TPS boost and 2x KV cache computation (and storage) while maintaining or even surpassing the base model.
+On both standard tasks and long-context tasks, HAMburger achieves up to 2x TPS boost and 2x reduced KV cache computation (and storage) while maintaining or even surpassing the base model.

 (HAMburger-1B on the left and Llama-3.2-1B-Instruct on the right)
 ![](./assets/full.gif)